Generalized local jacobians and commutative group stacks: Commutative algebraic group stacks

-\begin{rmk} \emph{ We warn the reader that if $E$ is a commutative algebraic group stack then $E[1]=BE$ is in general not a commutative algebraic group stack anymore.
+\begin{rmk} \emph{ We caution the reader that if $E$ is a commutative algebraic group stack then $E[1]=BE$ is generally not a commutative algebraic group stack anymore.
 It is so only if $\pi_0(E)$ is moreover assumed to be of finite type.} \end{rmk}

 We will also use occasionally the following bigger category.